KuligKamil/code-conf-essions/copier/pages/why.md

 </v-clicks>

 <!--

   Unaware of Copier

+  I had task to do add new project

+  Multi repo - repository with small projects

+  To add that

-  Cookiecutter was not ideal for existing projects - my case at work involved multi repo, which was resolved in 15 minutes.
+  Cookiecutter was not ideal for existing projects
-TODO: use components for two links, maybe use slot
-I never use commercially use MongoDB or NoSQL Database.
-I always use Relational Databases.
-Mostly PostgreSQL.
-I always want to try something new.

-> If you can’t explain it to a six-year-old, you don’t understand it yourself.
-Not sure who

-> You don't have to be an expert, just know more than the person learning from you.
-Not sure who

-> The best option to learn something new is to create workshop.
-You have perfect motivation, deadline.
-Kamil Kulig

-Clients often don't know what they want
-MongoDB can make it easier to create MVPs
+ which was resolved in 15 minutes.

 -->